Marcus-Forte/pointcloud-tools/README.md

 # Docker run

 To run `tools` with colmap, use the following.
-You probably need NVIDIA toolkit installed on the host (see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html):
+You probably need NVIDIA toolkit installed on the host (see https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)

-- `docker run -p 50052:50052 --gpus all -it duna-pointcloud-tools-colmap`

-# Compose with envoy
-The docker compose will spin up the server as well as an Envoy proxy to translate HTTP requests to gRPC server.
-Default port: 5000
-- `docker compose up`